andresferreira/azure-tools/README.md

 # Azure-tools

+Overview
 ============
-Code to facilitate some taks in Azure
+Code to smooth some tasks in Azure